markround/tiller/README.md

 ## Signal handling
 Not a "gotcha" as such, but worth noting.
 Since version 0.4.0, Tiller catches the `INT`,`TERM` and `HUP` signals and passes them on to the child process spawned through `exec`.
 This helps avoid the ["PID 1"](http://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) problem by making sure that if Tiller is killed then the child process should also exit.

-## Global and local value precedence
+## Global and template-specific value precedence
-A "global" value will be over-written by a local value (e.g. a value specified for a template in a `config:` block).
+A "global" value will be over-written by a template-specific value (e.g. a value specified for a template in a `config:` block).
 This may cause you unexpected behaviour when you attempt to use a value from a data source such as `environment_json` or `environment` which exposes its values as global values.

 For example, if you have the following in an environment file :